Hamiltonian stochastic Lie systems and applications: Introduction

 \section{Introduction}

-In its most classical version, a {\it superposition rule} is a manner to describe the general solution of a time-dependent system of first-order ordinary differential equations (ODEs) in normal form, a so-called {\it Lie system}, via a time-independent function of a generic set of particular solutions and a set of constants \cite{BM10,CGM00,CGM07,PW83}.
-Superposition rules have applications, for instance, in the theory of approximate and numerical methods, as they are available for Lie systems whose exact general solutions in explicit form are unknown \cite{Pi12,PW83}.
-In particular, the knowledge of a particular finite set of exact and/or approximate solutions of a Lie system permits one to study its general solution via superposition rules.
+In its most classical definition, a {\it superposition rule} is a $t$-independent function that describes the general solution of a $t$-dependent system of first-order ordinary differential equations (ODEs) in normal form, a so-called {\it Lie system}, via a generic family of its particular solutions and a set of constants related to initial conditions \cite{BM10,CGM00,CGM07,PW83}.
+Superposition rules are used, for instance, in approximate and numerical methods, as they are applicable to Lie systems whose exact general solutions in explicit form are unknown \cite{Dissertationes,Pi12,PW83}.
+In particular, the knowledge of a particular finite set of exact and/or approximate solutions of a Lie system permits one to study its general solution via superposition rules \cite{PW83}.

-The superposition rule concept traces its origins back to the Sophus Lie's pioneering and celebrated book \cite{Lie1893}.
-In that work, Lie stated the nowadays called Lie theorem characterising Lie systems.
+The superposition rule concept traces its origins back to Sophus Lie's pioneering and celebrated book \cite{Lie1893}, edited by Georg Scheffers.
+In that work, Lie stated the theorem nowadays called the Lie theorem, characterising Lie systems.
+Prior to that, Lie briefly described his Lie theorem in \cite{Li93a} without a proof, as a criticism of some previous works on superposition rules by Vessiot, Guldberg, K\"oningsberger, and other researchers (see \cite{LS21,Gu93,Ve93} and references therein).
+Lie stated that the results on superposition rules for differential equations on $\mathbb{R}$ devised by previous authors were a simple application of his theory on infinitesimal transformation groups.
 Moreover, \cite{Lie1893} laid down the foundations for the theory of Lie systems.
-The Lie theorem is also called Lie--Scheffers theorem, as Scheffers took part in writing \cite{Lie1893}, or Lie superposition theorem \cite{BM10local-global}.
-As shown in \cite{LS21} and references therein, Lie, alone, described his Lie theorem in \cite{Li93a} without a proof as a criticism to some previous works by Vessiot, Guldberg, K\"oningsberger, and others researchers (see \cite{Gu93,LS21,Ve93} and references therein).
-Lie stated that the results on superposition rules for differential equations on $\mathbb{R}$ devised by previous authors were a simple application of his theory on infinitesimal group transformations.
-This suggests one to call Lie theorem the Lie--Scheffers theorem and to use the denomination `Lie system' instead of `Lie--Scheffers system'.

-Since Vessiot devised important contributions to the theory of Lie systems \cite{Dissertationes,LS21}, Lie--Vessiot systems is also a good denomination for Lie systems.
-On the contrary, Scheffers did not work on Lie systems apart from collaborating in writing Lie's works \cite{LS21}.
+The Lie theorem is also called Lie--Scheffers theorem, as Scheffers took part in editing Lie's work \cite{Lie1893}, or Lie superposition theorem \cite{BM10local-global}.
+Previous remarks suggest saying `Lie theorem' rather than `Lie--Scheffers theorem' and using the denomination `Lie system' instead of `Lie--Scheffers system'.
+Since Vessiot made important contributions to the theory of Lie systems \cite{Dissertationes,LS21}, the term `Lie--Vessiot system' is also an appropriate designation for a Lie system.
+Scheffers, however, never independently researched Lie systems, and it is quite unlikely that he established any findings on the subject on his own. \cite{LS21}.